-A map showing the location of the referenced non-Honeywell sites in the vicinity of Onondaga Lake is also presented in Section 4.6 (see Figure 4-15).
+A map showing the location of the referenced non-Honeywell sites in the vicinity of Onondaga Lake is also presented in Section G.6 (see Figure G-15).

-While there are numerous contaminated sites with preferential pathways, CPOIs generally are released to Onondaga Lake through either groundwater discharges or tributaries, except for the CPOIs in the in-lake waste deposit, which can directly enter the lake system.
+While there are numerous contaminated sites with preferential pathways, COCs generally are released to Onondaga Lake through either groundwater discharges or tributaries, except for the COCs in the in-lake waste deposit, which can directly enter the lake system.

-Based on the most recent information available (i.e., through November 2002), this chapter also takes into consideration ongoing or planned remedial activities.
+Based on the most recent information available (i.e., through November 2002), this appendix also takes into consideration ongoing or planned remedial activities.
 For example, some of Honeywell's sites are being actively remediated or may be in the near future; thus, continuing loads from these sources may change significantly relative to historical conditions.
-Furthermore, while external sources of mercury and other CPOIs are summarized here, a more complete description of contaminant loads, both external and internal, can be found in Chapter 6.
+Furthermore, while external sources of mercury and other COCs are summarized here, a more complete description of contaminant loads, both external and internal, can be found in Chapter 6 of the RI.

-As discussed previously in this report (Chapter 1, Section 1.3), the manufacturing/disposal operations of Honeywell's predecessors represent one of the most important historical sources of CPOIs to Onondaga Lake.
+The manufacturing/disposal operations of Honeywell's predecessors represent one of the most important historical sources of COCs to Onondaga Lake.
 For example, USEPA (1973) cites an AlliedChemical letter of July 21, 1970 to the New York Department of Health stating that, "prior to May 9, 1970, the mercury discharged to Geddes Brook (tributary to Ninemile Creek) averaged 22 pounds per day."
 This estimate does not take into account other large amounts of mercury discharged or lost to the environment, such as the large amounts of separate-phase elemental mercury at, and in the vicinity of, the mercury cell buildings at both the LCP Bridge Street and Willis Avenue plant sites, as well as that discharged directly to Onondaga Lake.
-It is not possible to fully account for the mass of mercury historically discharged, as Honeywell asserts (PTI, 1992d) that no records of spills or discharges were kept for most of the plants' operational histories.
+It is not possible to fully account for the mass of mercury historically discharged, as Honeywell asserts (PTI, 1992b) that no records of spills or discharges were kept for most of the plants' operational histories.

-4.1 West Flume/Geddes Brook/Ninemile Creek Area
+G.1 West Flume/Geddes Brook/Ninemile Creek Area